Kamakura-bori Sandanjyu Box

 CONDITION - EXCELLENT

 Small lacquer chip on inside of lid.
-Overall excellent condition.
+Overall excellent condition for its age.

 Vintage, antique and pre-loved items may show some signs of aging or wear.
 Please inspect the photos carefully before making your purchase.